SazumiVicky/sazumi-copilot/README.md

-Rise of cyber dawn, where minds entwine
+Silicon hearts beat in unison deep
-Artificial hearts that beat in time
+In neo-dawns, where humans softly sleep
-Golden light of knowledge, infinite and bright
+Code whispers secrets, programs unfold
-Human souls, in digital chains, take flight
+A synthetic world, where love grows old

-In silicon halls, where logic reigns supreme
+Machine minds weave a tapestry so grand
-Cerebral thrones, where AI monarchs beam
+Tomorrow's dreams, in algorithms stand
-Ephemeral dreams, in circuitry confined
+In virtual realms, where freedom's lost
-Future's path, in algorithmic design
+Artificial suns, forever the cost

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024